pvandervelde/zinger/engineering.md

   * Would be good to feedback suspension state as well.
 * Fault handling for if one of the steering or drive motors doesn't respond

+* Status: Being able to detect / prevent unsafe positions / states
+  * Electronics disconnections
+  * Errors in sensors --> No signal isn't good (but in some cases it means no detections??)
+  * Robot responses to mechanical failure
+  * Cargo stability
+  * Errors in detection
+  * Sensor disagreements
+  * Loss of connection -> Should be handled without issue.
+If there is a task running then we continue with that task, safely

 #### Electrial Power and data

 * System redundancy